Koori2065/Tehran-House-Price-Predictor/README.md

 Install dependencies:pip install pandas numpy scikit-learn scipy matplotlib

-Place House_cleaned.csv in the project directory.
+Place House.csv in the project directory.

 Usage
 Run the script to train the model and predict prices: